gotcake/cake-json/README.md

 Minification is provided by the `JSONMinifier` class.
 It uses a custom advanced decoder implementation to re-encode JSON data while it is being decoded without storing any intermediate representation.

 ## What Else?
-Might add automatic serialization and deserialization of arbitrary objects via reflection.
+Might add automatic serialization and deserialization of arbitrary objects via reflection if I really cared enough to duplicate more work.

+## Perfomance
+Faster than JSON-simple.
+I can encode/decode a 10MB json file on my 2014 Macbook Pro in about 90ms.
+There's no beating google-json though.
+How did they pull off that much speed?
+Run the performance tests if you want to see how it performs.